-At the Words Awake! conference in March, participants honored the inaugural class of inductees to the Wake Forest Writers Hall of Fame.
+At the first Words Awake! conference in March 2012, participants honored the inaugural class of inductees to the Wake Forest Writers Hall of Fame.
 They include poets, journalists, screenwriters and authors, some of them deceased but not forgotten.
 The Hall of Fame celebrates Wake Foresters who are graduates or have a long association with the University; who present exemplary work recognized at the regional or national level; who are of good character and reputation and have no stronger connection to another university.

 Reynolds Professor of American Studies Maya Angelou was born in 1928 in St. Louis, though she spent most of her childhood in Stamps, Ark.
 There, she simultaneously endured the cruelties of racial discrimination and became a stringent believer in the African-American community and cultural heritage.
 After graduating and giving birth to her son, Guy, she pursued her artistic passions by moving to Europe to tour in 1954 with the opera “Porgy and Bess” and by recording her first album, “Calypso Lady,” in 1957.